Part I: Modernity and Where It Came From

 Part II explores the past to reconstruct vanished cultures and uncover the distinctive psychology of ancient civilizations.
 Through conceptual archaeology, it reveals how pre-modern peoples experienced reality through fundamentally different cognitive frameworks, where the mind extended beyond the individual into ritual, symbol, and communal practice.
 The section examines how ancient societies organized around obligation and trust rather than market exchange, and how their narratives of self and purpose diverged radically from modern ones.

-Part III focuses on human evolutionary psychology and some innate cultural characteristics.
-It explores the dual nature of human cognition—our capacity for both narrative meaning-making and rational analysis—and how these modes shape cultural expression.
+Part III focuses on human evolutionary psychology and innate cultural characteristics.
+It explores the dual nature of human cognition - our capacity for both narrative meaning-making and rational analysis - and how these modes shape cultural expression.
 The section dives into the evolutionary roots of status-seeking, aesthetic preference, and artistic creation, showing how sexual selection and social dynamics have hardwired certain cultural drives into our psychology.
 It also examines how different cognitive styles give rise to varied forms of cultural expression across individuals and societies.

 Part IV is more about different concepts related to culture and their external expressions.
 It grounds culture in the lived, first-person experience and explores how trust, values, and social codes structure human interaction and create predictable social worlds.
 The section examines rites of passage as threshold moments that transform identity, the moral boundaries that define cultural communities, and the layered architecture that allows cultures to maintain coherent cores while adapting across contexts.
 It also investigates how money, prestige, and material assets encode cultural aspirations and how immersive experiential design can create powerful shared realities.